This post was most recently updated on January 4th, 2021

 When there is less population, there certainly will be less pollution.

-Also, Cyprus isn’t home to much heavy industries and factories.
+Also, Cyprus isn’t home to many heavy industries and factories.
 As a result, the air, water, and land are all free of industrial pollution.

 The air and water in Cyprus are clean.